aws-greengrass/aws-greengrass-log-manager/uat/README.md

 Dggc.archive - path to the nucleus zip
-Dtest.log.path - path where the test results are being stored Dtags - filter tests by a specific cucumber tag (HelloWorldTst in above command)
+Dtest.log.path - path where the test results are being stored Dtags - filter tests by a specific cucumber tags.